 I take the protein powder and cocoa with me when I travel, and since I don’t have a blender on the road, I take one of these blender bottles and mix with water.
 Obviously it’s not as tasty, but it gets the job done and saves me from a fast food fate.
 I haven’t tried to shake it with peanut butter/Sunbutter, but I’m guessing it would get stuck in the shaker ball.

 CHOCOLATE Peanut Butter Cup Smoothie

-Add water until the level reaches 24 ounces (for my brand of protein powder.
-If using a different brand, It is probably more like 16 ounces.
-Experiment to see what you like best).
+Add all ingredients, then add water until the level reaches 20 ounces (Experiment to see what you like best).

 If you love smoothies as much as I do, check out my Chocolate Cherry Smoothie recipe!